updated on:

 Customer Service Dashboard.
 Image credit: datapine.com

-In this example, on the lower right section, the highest response time is on Saturday.
-Using this insight, the team can improve their work process either by changing their schedule or by hiring more people.
+In this example, in the lower right section, the highest response time is on Saturday.
+Using this insight, the team can improve their work process either by changing their schedule or by hiring more people to protect customer satisfaction and reduce possible customer churn.

 Key metrics to track